 After such a fantastic experience on the ice for whitefish with Don, I am incredibly excited about spending more time for this not-so-popular species in the winter months in the future.
 Don’s knowledge on the ice, his unique method of putting clients on fish and his concern for safety all make a trip with Ice Guidez a must for any hard-water enthusiast.

-Aaron Shirley is the Host of Surely Fishing TV - freelance outdoor writer and photographer.
+Aaron Shirley - freelance outdoor writer and photographer.
 Be sure to check out his website www.surelyfishing.ca for informative in depth fishing articles, blog, video tutorials with tips and trick for a variety of fish species.
 Be sure to subscribe to his SURELY FISHING TV channel on youtube for excellent technical videos for a variety of fish species throughout the province.

 We only have a small batch left!
 We appreciate the love for the decal/sticker.
 If you are interested, we are selling them 3 for $10.00 or one for $4.00 (This includes shipping in Ontario)

 It's a super durable (UV and outdoor resistant, high quality sticker).
 Dimensions are 7.4 x 2.4 inches.
 We can send you one through Canada Post.
 Email us at firstname.lastname@example.org if you're interested.
 E transfer preferred.